-Harnessing technology to grow crops is nothing new, but Controlled Environment Agriculture takes it to a whole new level.
+Controlled Environment Agriculture takes growing crops to a whole new level.
 By automating everything from light to water, farmers are reaping a host of benefits and playing their role in the fight to achieve net-zero.

 Indoor farms can create the exact environment that their crops need, with the right amount of light, heat, water and nutrients.
 As a result, the plants thrive.